Thermal Camera SDK 11.3.0

 bool - true no >= v1

-Some temperature ranges for some devices feature a higher temperature measurement precision.
+Some temperature range for some devices feature a higher temperature measurement precision.
 If set to true, the SDK will automatically use the higher precision when available.

 Video Format